 Requests for exceptions are submitted to the RHS Administrator, through the Deputy Administrator, Multi-Family Housing.
+Requests must go through the appropriate Division Director.

 The exception request must provide clear and convincing evidence of the need for the exception.
 At a minimum the request must include: